mandiant/flare-fakenet-ng/docs/internals.md

 `MultiHost` mode, because IP network address translation (NAT) is not required to support any conditional evaluation such as process blacklists.
 Hence, we use `iptables` to implement a `REDIRECT` rule in the `PREROUTING` chain.
+This opportunistic preference for allowing the Linux kernel to perform NAT is driven also by the expectation that the comprehensive heuristics in the NetFilter `conntrack` module can do a better job of tracking and correctly NATting traffic than the simple code in FakeNet.
 In this use case, FakeNet-NG implements only dynamic port forwarding (DPF) using python-netfilterqueue.

 The more complicated case is `SingleHost` mode, in which both DPF and NAT must be controlled by FakeNet-NG to permit process blacklisting and other configuration settings.
 In this case, FakeNet-NG evaluates four conditions:

 1. When a packet is produced, is it destined for a foreign IP address? (if so, fix up its destination address to be a local address)
 2. When a packet is about to be consumed, is it destined for an unbound port?